hola/player/plugins.md

 ```
 #### Configuration
 * `url` - set the url template for fetching the subtitles json for a specific OPEN_VIDEO_ID
-* `OPEN_VIDEO_ID.regex` - this regex is run on the page html where the video resides. it is used to automtically extract the OPEN_VIDEO_ID for video identification. update it to match your page html syntax and video id format
+* `OPEN_VIDEO_ID.regex` - this regex is run on the page HTML where the video resides. it is used to automtically extract the OPEN_VIDEO_ID for video identification. update it to match your page HTML syntax and video id format

 ### Publish your plugin
 To publish your plugin: